How to fill out the International Student Financial Aid Application for 2020–2023

 An 11-step guide to completing the ISFAA — and what to expect after you submit it.

 Attending college in the US as an international student can be challenging for multiple reasons — cost being a huge blocker.
-Unfortunately, international students don't qualify for federal financial aid, and can't submit the FAFSA to determine eligibility for grants and loans.
-But international students can still qualify for institutional financial aid by filling out the ISFAA.
+Unfortunately, international students don’t qualify for federal financial aid, and can’t submit the FAFSA to determine eligibility for grants and loans.
+But international students can still fill out the ISFAA to qualify for institutional financial aid.

 What is the ISFAA?